 Yes, even if your dancer trained at the dance studio the previous year or season, you will still be required to hand in an enrollment form.

-This is for various reasons such as your information might have changed, your child is enrolling in different classes, the school might be changing enrollments systems or policies.
+This is for various reasons such as your information might have changed, your child is enrolling in different classes, the school might be changing enrollments systems or policies and all this needs to be entered into what ever system your studio uses.

 Do I have to pay a registration fee for each dancer I enroll?